top of page

 WHAT WE DO

-The Friends spend most of their time maintaining the church - see below.
-But in addition, they use the Church for musical events and exhibitions on the area and also have a range of publications.
+The Friends spend most of their time maintaining the church and its graveyard.
+But in addition, they use the Church for musical events and exhibitions on the local area and have a range of publications including regular journals about the church and the local and family history of Capel Curig.

 In 1996 the two church buildings in Capel Curig were advertised for sale by the Church in Wales.
-Two local residents, Jill Tunstall and Harvey Lloyd, were concerned about the future of the old church, St Julitta’s, and as a result of local support, the Friends of St. Julitta’s was formed as a registered charity, which in 1998 took responsibility for the preservation of the church and maintenance of the old churchyard on a 99-year lease subject to a peppercorn rent.
+Two local residents, Jill Tunstall and Harvey Lloyd, were concerned about the future of St Julitta’s old church and with local support, the Friends of St. Julitta’s was formed as a registered charity.
+The Friends took on responsibility for the preservation of the church and maintenance of the old churchyard in 1998 under a 99-year lease subject to a peppercorn rent.
+We decided to retain the Georgian-style interior furnishings from the 1839 restoration of St Julitta’s as this style of box pews, pulpit and reading desk are now relatively rare in Welsh Anglican churches.

-Initially an architect was employed to examine the building and draw up a plan for repairs.
-By 2001 the Bier house had been rebuilt to provide a store, all the windows had been replaced, new cast-iron rainwater goods fitted, the outside stonework repointed with lime mortar, the bell cote reconstructed, and repairs undertaken inside the building to the oak roof beams and plasterwork.
-A disabled access was provided to both church and churchyard.
-The expansion of activities in the church has brought about a problem with the storage of equipment and resources.
-We now have a wooden store to the rear of the bier house.
+A heritage architect was employed to examine the building and draw up a plan for repairs.
+By 2001 the bier house had been rebuilt to provide a store, all the wooden windows had been replaced, new cast-iron rainwater goods fitted, the outside stonework repointed with lime mortar, the bell cote reconstructed, and repairs undertaken inside the building to the oak roof beams and plasterwork.
+Disabled access was provided to both church and churchyard.
+Drainage around the church was improved in 2020 with the installation of French drains.

 To donate to the Friends, click here